StefanNede/KEGS_HACK2022/README.md

 - Reindeer -> at an interval (tbd) rotate towards you and charge in that position until hit an obstacle (e.g. edge of screen or you)

-- Rudolph -> same attack as reindeer but interval is reduced
+- Rudolph (comming soon) -> same attack as reindeer but interval is reduced

-- Ice Witch -> A* pathfinding
+- Ice Witch -> A* pathfinding and freezes you for 1 second after hitting you 5 times

-- Santa -> undecided
+- Santa -> soawns other enemies